clojurebridge-minneapolis/track1-chatter/track1-web.md

 The ```head``` contains the ```title```, "sample html page".
 Notice the title doesn't actually show up when you open the page in the browser.
-The title is used when you bookmark the page though.
-Try bookmarking the page and confirm that the title is correct.
+The title is used in the tab name and when you bookmark the page.

 If we wanted to add a title on the page that's displayed, we need to add it to the body.
 Let's use "Our html".
 Html provides a number of